 As of January 1, 2020, California has statewide rent control.
 Cities and counties in California may also establish their own local rent control rules and regulations.

 Read Nolo's article Updates on California Rent Control for the latest updates on local rent control ordinances.

 Here's where to find California state law relevant to rent rules:

 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.

-For a detailed discussion of rent control and rent rules, eviction protection, and other landlord-tenant law in California, see the Nolo book California Tenants' Rights, by Janet Portman and David Brown.
+For a detailed discussion of rent control and rent rules, eviction protection, and other landlord-tenant law in California, see the Nolo book California Tenants' Rights, by Janet Portman and J. Scott Weaver.